ScrapingBee/scrapy-scrapingbee/README.md

 CONCURRENT_REQUESTS = 1
 ```

-## Usage
+### Usage

-You can inherit your spiders from `ScrapingBeeSpider` and yield a `ScrapingBeeRequest`.
+Inherit your spiders from `ScrapingBeeSpider` and yield a `ScrapingBeeRequest`.

-`ScrapingBeeSpider` overrides the default logger to hide your API_KEY in the Scrapy logs.
+ScrapingBeeSpider overrides the default logger to hide your API key in the Scrapy logs.

 Below you can see an example from the spider in [httpbin.py](examples/httpbin/httpbin/spiders/httpbin.py).